Disability Services Home BI CAC CADI CDCS Developmental Disabilities Senior Services

 Consumer Directed Community Supports (CDCS) is a choice for people who receive Home and Community Based Waivered Services.
 CDCS gives people more flexibility to plan for services and supports.
 It also gives you more responsibility.
 This includes hiring and managing direct care staff.
 CDCS may include services and items that provide specific, needed supports.
 CDCS waivers include:

 - Alternative Care (AC) and Elderly Waivers (EW)

 - Community Alternatives for Disabled Individuals (CADI)

-The case manager and the Ramsey County CDCS coordinator review the forms, including the community plan.
-When the plan is approved, the participant hires a fiscal agency (FSE).
-The FSE does payroll duties, pays for approved goods and services and gives the participant monthly spending reports.
-The person's CDCS funds also pay for the FSE and support planner services.
-To learn more about how CDCS works see, MN DHS CDCS Booklet #4124 (4 page pdf *).
+- The case manager and the Ramsey County CDCS coordinator review the forms.
+When the plan is approved, you hire a fiscal agency (FSE).
+The FSE does payroll duties, pays for approved goods and services and gives monthly spending reports to you.

 What is allowable?

 Ramsey County's policies and directions include most of the information you need to complete a plan (CSP).

 County CDCS Policies RCHS 3603 (19 page pdf *) | County CDCS Policies RCHS 3603 (MS Word).

 The State has guidelines for Case managers and agencies in the Lead Agency Manual (124 page pdf *).